 Wil Freeborn

-Wil Freeborn is a graphic designer and illustrator based in Glasgow, Scotland.
+Wil Freeborn is an illustrator and graphic designer based in Glasgow, Scotland.

 Though his professional portfolio focuses on his (quite nice) graphic design rather than illustration, his blog features a number of wonderful sketches.